wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 # Retrieve EdgeCmd utility help

-The Edgecmd utility provides a 'Help' utility.
+The EdgeCmd utility provides a 'Help' utility with instructions on how to use EdgeCmd utility.

 ## View general help instructions